Dieter Hecking: Hamburger SV (2019–2020)

 On 29 May 2019, Hecking signed a one-year contract to be the new manager of Hamburger SV, replacing Hannes Wolf.
-He departed by mutual consent on 4 July 2020.
+He departed by mutual consent on 4 July 2020, after failing to achieve the target of promotion to the Bundesliga.
+The season ended with a 5–1 home loss to SV Sandhausen, which was described as one of the lowest points in the club's history.
+He finished with a record of 14 wins, 13 draws, and nine losses.